The burial scene

 Friday night] and steal him away" before the watch was set on the sabbath,

-and then "say unto the people, He is risen from the dead," just as the chief
+and then "say unto the people, He is risen from the dead," just as the

 priests and Pharisees suspected?